carlo-monti/Sx4/docs/commons_abs.md

 It is nothing more than a metronome that can forward the external tempo or follow the internal one.
 In both cases it will output a message at a rate of 24ppqn (the message contains the period value).

+## Routing audio

+### four_to_one
+### two_to_one
+### one_to_four

 ## Spatialization

+### quad_simple_automation

+This receives 1 channel of audio and routes it to 4 outputs (FL, FR, RL, RR) in an automated way.
+You can choose the shape of the path, the time it takes to get to the next point of the path and the spread of the path (how far is from the center).
+You can also choose what is the tempo/sync and the phase (where the path starts).

+### four_quad_simple_automation

+This handles 4 automations at the same time, receiving 4 channels of audio and routing it to 4 outputs.
+#### Mono mode
+It can be used in:
+* **mono mode** where the 4 automations does the same and have the same phase (1,2,3 or 4).
+This is useful to route a 4 channel audio where all the channels must be mixed togeter and moved through space.
+Use case: a monophonic synth with 4 oscillators (each detuned) on each channel that must be moved in the space as a whole.
+* **poly mode** where the 4 automations does the same thing but have different phases.
+This is useful to route a 4 channel audio where each channel is moved individually through the space.
+Use case: a polyphonic synth where each channel has a voice and each voice is moved in the space individually.

+### quad_pan

+Takes 4 channel input and routes it to 4 outputs depending on x and y informations.

 ## Other